kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 > Now please don't ramble about why Bob never texted/called Alice to confirm
 > this email switch.
 Just assume Alice left her phone at home or her phone
 > hanged due to an update and Bob couldn't reach her to verify.
-Why did she
+Why did Alice
-> Alice leave her phone at home?
+> leave her phone at home?
 How would I know?
 May be she was fed up of
 > charging her phone every 3-4 hours!
 May be her phone manufacturer sent
 > her an update to deliberately slow down her phone!
 (Alice hasn't purchased
 > the latest shiny $1000 phone yet).
 It could be anything, stop trying to
-> save Alice and think of a solution
+> find loopholes and think of a solution instead

 What if Alice and Bob both exchanged their public keys securely.
 Now Alice will take a hash of the message, encrypt the hash using her own private key and